 You can also use it for all carpentry finishing purposes such as smoothing wood surfaces, removing paints, etc.

-Cold-rolled, hardened, and tempered chrome-nickel steel is used to make the blade.
+Cold-rolled, hardened, and tempered chrome-nickel steel makes the blade.
 The scraper may become hot because of the extensive friction with the surface.
 This chrome-nickel alloy reduces the chances of fracture due to the heat produced during operation.

 The blade is made in a thinner cross-section for more scraping finesse.
 It has better resistance to rust and wearing out.

 A white plastic edge protector comes up with the tool for edge protection.
-For the ease of storing the scraper, a unitary hangable plastic bag is also provided by the brand.
+The brand provides a unitary hangable plastic bag to ease storing the scraper.

-4. BEST FOR FLAT SURFACES: Crown Hand Tools Rectangular Cabinet Scraper Set
+4. Crown Hand Tools Rectangular Cabinet Scraper Set

 Some woodworkers feel comfortable with rectangular scraper for doing heavy-duty finishing on hardwoods.
 The Crown Hand Tools comes up with a cabinet scraper with a hardness of 40/42 Rockwell C to withstand an extensive load of finishing works.